 World Reveal Shader Tutorial

-A “world reveal” shader (a.k.a. “dissolve the world shader” or “global dissolve“) lets you uniformly fade all the objects in your scene based on their distance from a position; today we ll create our one in Unity’s Shader Graph and write it in HLSL.
+A world reveal shader (also called "dissolve the world shader" or "global dissolve") fades every object in your scene based on its distance from a point, typically the player.
+Today we'll create one in Unity's Shader Graph and write it in HLSL, covering both 2D sprites and 3D objects.

 Here's an example of what we'll create: